-- 9.8.
-The initial baseline allocation of the TAC amongst CPCs shall be based on historical catches covering the period [2000-2016].
-For the purposes of this Resolution and in order to calculate the initial baseline allocation historical catches taken within an EEZ shall be apportioned reallocated between the respective coastal State and the flag state of the fishing vessel(s) that took the catches in a proportion of respectively 10/90 of those catches.
-This reallocation_of historical catches shall be dependent on reliable catch data being available and validated for catches within the EEZ concerned.
-In accordance with the principle of stability the change in attribution that result from this new approach shall be implemented gradually over a transitional period of [10] years. - 10.
-The initial baseline allocation shall comprise [85]% of the TAC.
-The remaining [15]% of the TAC will be set aside for redistribution through a complementary allocation [8%], new entrants allocation [1%] and adjusted by correction factors [6%].
+8. The initial baseline allocation of the TAC amongst CPCs shall be based on historical catches covering the period [2000-2016].
+For the purposes of this Resolution and in order to calculate the initial baseline allocation historical catches taken within an EEZ shall be reallocated between the respective coastal State and the flag state of the fishing vessel(s) that took the catches in a proportion of respectively [10/90] of those catches.
+This reallocation of historical catches shall be dependent on reliable catch data being available and validated for catches within the EEZ concerned.
+In accordance with the principle of stability the change in attribution that result from this new approach shall be implemented gradually over a transitional period of [10] years.